Development

 Skills

-Perl - including mod_perl and server/site management - Databases:
+- Perl - including mod_perl and server/site management

-MySQL - both adminstration and query optimization; - Client-side:
+- MySQL - both adminstration and query optimization;

-SVN, git - including hooks for code - Other:
+- SVN, git - including hooks for code

 Wordpress